Vega-daniel/Predicting_personality/README.md

 ![](img/pvalueregion.png)

 Based on the result we can see that our datasets are not normally distributed, this is a good lesson for next time.
-Check the distribution in the beginning before moving forward.
+Plot the distribution in the beginning before moving forward.

 #### This means we must use: *Mann-Whitney Signed Rank Test*